 The router was disconnected to the PC.

-From this point, any Wi-Fi devices can be connected to Camper's AP named "CA-APR5" on 5.x band.
-But need keep in mind that this band for "Indoor" use often required by regulatory rules, and that 5.x band works on short distances.
-Good idea to use connection on 5.x band only within a camper.
+From this point, any Wi-Fi devices can be connected to Camper's AP named "CA-APR5" on 5.x GHz band.
+But need keep in mind that this band for "Indoor" use as required by regulatory rules, and that 5.x GHz band works on short distances.
+Good idea to use connection on 5.x GHz band only within a camper.

-Being tuned as here described and based on OpenWrt properties, the access point "CA-APR5" (i.e. on 5.x band) can work all time, but access point "CA-APR" (i.e. on 2.4 band) can work only if "CA-WFE" broadcasts (no matter distribute Internet in this time or not).
-If "CA-WFE" distributes Internet, the global net will on both bands.
+Being tuned as here described and based on OpenWrt properties, the access point "CA-APR5" (i.e. on 5.x GHz band) can work all time, but access point "CA-APR" (i.e. on 2.4 GHz band) can work only if "CA-WFE" broadcasts (no matter distribute Internet in this time or not).
+If "CA-WFE" distributes the Internet, the global net will be on both bands.

 Summarizing this notes about tuned Wi-Fi bands, preferably the use AP "CA-APR5" for interconnections within a camper while AP "CA-APR" for Internet surfing and connection to camper's equipment for long distances.

 Attention!
-There are many routers with Wi-Fi radio on a market.
+There are many routers with Wi-Fi on a market.
 When buying a router in one country from an official dealer, no questions about the use may arise.
-But while traveling with this router to different countries, need to comply with the regulatory rules of these countries for the use of Wi-Fi.
-This rules can very differ.
+But while traveling with this router to different countries, it is necessary to comply with the regulatory rules of these countries for the use of Wi-Fi.
+These rules can vary.

 For any Wi-Fi radio, no matter client this or master broadcasts, need to set "Country code" according to current location (in Network.Wireless menu in section "Advanced settings").

-OpenWrt being tuned as here described, provide acces for this function in the camper's network anytime on IP 192.168.8.1.
+OpenWrt being configured as described here, provides access for this function in the camper's network anytime on IP 192.168.8.1.

 In the following articles will be described how to switch "Country code" automatically based GPS parameters.

-With used router Netgear R6220 (and most others), If more then four camper assistant's devices will be wired in network, then a switch required.
-This switch need only attach to LAN port of the router.
+With used router Netgear R6220 (and most others), if more then four camper assistant's devices will be wired in the network, then a switch is required.
+This switch needs only to be attached to the LAN port of the router.